FractalBlocks/Fractal/DESIGN.md

 ## Rules

 - IMPORTANT: styles showld be separated and are a function of palette and other globals (maximum customization and weight)

+## TODOS:

+- Module should have an error and warning handler for log reporting middleware (DX)
+- Integrate standard linter + trailing commas with tslint
+- Make Fractal works with awesome fuse-box